syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Presentation.md

-> Note: Previously, the appearance of the GridDataControl could be customized through the_ [IGridDataVisualStyle ](http://help.syncfusion.com/ug_92/User%20Interface/WPF/Grid/Documents/423155skins.htm)_interface; even if a visual style was set for the GridDataControl, the values set in the GridDataStyleManager would override it
+N> Previously, the appearance of the GridDataControl could be customized through the_ [IGridDataVisualStyle ](http://help.syncfusion.com/ug_92/User%20Interface/WPF/Grid/Documents/423155skins.htm)_interface; even if a visual style was set for the GridDataControl, the values set in the GridDataStyleManager would override it

 Customizing the Column Appearance